All-Canadian royalty portfolio

 For the metallurgical coal royalty, the royalty is based on a fixed share of net revenue from the coal sold.

 The Prairies Royalties coal royalties provide a consistent stream of revenue.
-With the exception of the royalties received from the Cheviot mine and the Genesee mine, variations in operating costs or coal prices have no effect on these royalties, with the volume mined from leased areas being the greatest determinant of royalty revenues.
+With the exception of the royalties received from the Cheviot mine, variations in operating costs or coal prices have no effect on these royalties, with the volume mined from leased areas being the greatest determinant of royalty revenues.

 The market for thermal coal in Alberta